Senecio Mandraliscae [Sen-ek-ee-o, Man-druh-LISS-kee] is a dwarf shrub in the family of Asteraceae and a species in the Senecio genus.

 This plant is generally disease and pest free, like most of the succulent plants.

-Be on a lookout for succulent mealybugs as they might cause molds on leaf surfaces.
+Be on a lookout for little white succulent mealybugs as they might cause molds on leaf surfaces.

 If leaf drop or yellow spots are seen on the plant, it might be scales infestation.